Olical/nfnl/README.md

 ## Usage

-First of all you must create the configuration file at the root of your project or configuration, this can be blank if you wish to rely on the defaults for now.
+First, you must create the configuration file at the root of your project or configuration, this can be blank if you wish to rely on the defaults for now.

 ```bash
 echo "{}" > .nfnl.fnl
 ```

-The first time you open a Fennel file under this directory you'll be prompted to trust this file since it's Fennel code that's executed on your behalf to create the project configuration.
+The first time you open a Fennel file under this directory you'll be prompted to trust this configuration file since it's Fennel code that's executed on your behalf.
 You can put any Fennel code you want in this file, just be sure to return a table of configuration at the end.

 ```fennel
 (print "Hello, World!
 From my nfnl configuration!")